swizzin/docs.swizzin.ltd/docs/guides/troubleshooting.md

 - `/etc/htpasswd.d`
 - `/etc/sudoers.d`
 - Any file under `/root/` which ends in `.info`

-Remember to also remove any additional users you created.

 If you would truly prefer to like to star from scratch, it is best to completely reformat and re-install your OS this will allow you to determine whether the issues you were facing were inside or outside the operating system much faster.